Title: Development Director

 With its 50th anniversary on the near horizon, Boulder Museum of Contemporary Art (BMoCA) is at an exciting time in its history.
 Over the past decade, the museum has reached new heights thanks to record-breaking attendance numbers, dramatic programmatic growth, and the critical support of its community.
 BMoCA is now bursting at the seams, and in 2017, the museum will launch a capital campaign to support an expansion of its facilities.
 With an expanded facility, BMoCA will be able to realize its vision of becoming a leader in the global conversation about art and culture.

-BMoCA is seeking a Development Director who will provide leadership for the museum’s upcoming $26 million capital campaign for expansion.
+BMoCA is seeking a Development Director who will lead the organization through its next growth stage and provide leadership for the museum’s upcoming $26 million capital campaign for expansion.
 The Development Director will be responsible for managing campaign operations, developing a portfolio of prospects for principle and planned gifts, soliciting major gifts, and planning campaign events.
 He/she will work with the Executive Director, development staff, Board, and Campaign Steering Committee to guide their fundraising work.
 The Development Director will be responsible for building relationships through customized cultivation plans with the goal of generating transformational gifts that support the museum’s strategic goals, including facility and programmatic expansion.

 I. Essential Duties and Responsibilities: